-I had the chance to interview Bebo a few months ago for The Brink magazine.
-That interview will be coming out in this Summer's issue.
-We had leftover material that didn't really fit with the theme we went with.
+I had the chance to interview Bebo a few years ago for The Brink magazine.
+We had leftover material that didn’t really fit with the theme we went with.
 Here is that material.
-It's a very rough edit (especially on the last question and answer).
-I thought it might be cool for you to read it exactly as we spoke, which is code for "I'm lazy and don't want to make it sound pretty."
-So without further adieu, here's the interview with Bebo.
+It’s a very rough edit (especially on the last question and answer).
+I thought it might be cool for you to read it exactly as we spoke, which is code for “I’m lazy and don’t want to make it sound pretty.”
+So without further adieu, here’s the interview with Bebo.

 Jacob: You’ve been at this for 14 years.
 You’ve put out nine albums.
 How has the industry changed since the early days of 1996-1998?

 Bebo: Oh wow.
 Man it has changed a whole lot.
 Not just on my personal landscape but on just the music landscape in general.
 Obviously it changes stylistically because people’s tastes change as they grow.
 My musical tastes have changed too.

 Jacob: iTunes has really changed the way people buy music.

 Jacob: How is your mentality different in writing since customers can pick and choose what songs they like or don’t like instead of buying an entire album?
 Is the art of writing an album gone?